ADGEfficiency/intro-to-distributed-computation-in-python/README.md

 Senior Data Scientist @ Orkestra Energy - I live in Christchurch - [LinkedIn](https://www.linkedin.com/in/adgefficiency/) - [blog](https://adgefficiency.com/).

-## Outcomes
+## Outcomes Of This Tutorial

-What you will get out of this tutorial:
+- functional programming fundamentals - `map`, `filter`, `functools.reduce`,

-- functional programming fundamentals,
+- CPU cores, threads & processes,
 - concurrency, parallelism & asynchrony,
 - why & how to use `multiprocessing` and `asyncio`,
 - introduction to the ecosystem for distributing compute over many machines in Python,